pandorasjuicebox/pandoras-resume/README.md

 # How to Host a Resume on GitHub Pages

 This README tutorial goes over the steps on how to create a [resume written in the Markdown markup language, and hosting it on GitHub pages](https://pandorasjuicebox.github.io/pandoras-resume/).
 Throughout this document, the general principles of Andrew Etter's book "Modern Technical Writing" is demonstrated and later explained.
-No prior experience in Markdown or GitHub is needed to start this tutorial.

 ---
 ## Contents